Who are the Councillors?

 Parish Clerk: Vacant Email: firstname.lastname@example.org

 Councillors' Register of Interest forms can be viewed on the West Suffolk website

 How often do elections take place?

 Councillors are elected for a period of four years.
-The next election will take place in 2023.

 How often does the Parish Council meet?